Foremark/Foremark/README.md

 Markfront is a technology for writing semi-plain text documents that extends upon the concept of [Markdeep](http://casual-effects.com/markdeep/).

+## Features

+- Lazy loading — Markfront's code is broken into multiple modules and they are loaded as needed.
+This is implemented using Webpack's [code splitting feature](https://webpack.js.org/guides/code-splitting/).
+- The optional self-contained bundle (`markfront.bundle.js`) includes every required asset in a single `.js` file and does not require an internet connection.
+- TODO

 ## Differences from Markdeep

 - Improved internal design — The rendering process is broken into multiple meaningful passes.